xumzheng/microsoft-graph-docs/api-reference/beta/api/builtinidentityprovider-get.md

 ## Response

-If successful, this method returns a `200 OK` response code and a [builtInIdentityProvider](../resources/builtinidentityprovider.md) object in the response body.
+If successful, this method returns a `200 OK` response code and a [builtInIdentityProvider](../resources/builtinidentityprovider.md) object in the response body for an Azure AD tenant.

 ## Examples